 When we interact with horses, we gain feedback on how our body language and inner dialogue can affect ourselves and others, allowing us to make positive change.
+As a facilitator, I offer programs to bring together people and horses in a way that creates change.
+I can customize a program to fit your group's needs, youth, women, teams - contact me to explore what I can offer.

-HORSE, HAND, HEART (3H) - WHAT IS IT ALL ABOUT?
+HORSES TEACH LIFE SKILLS - WHAT IS IT ALL ABOUT?

-BUILDING COMMUNITY AND LEARNING VALUABLE LIFE SKILLS
+BUILD COMMUNITY AND LEARN VALUABLE LIFE SKILLS

 HOW DOES MISTATIM TEACH?